alexgorbatchev/ts-unused/README.md

-# Unused TypeScript Analyzer
+# ts-unused

-A script that analyzes TypeScript projects to find unused exports and unused properties in types and interfaces.
+A CLI tool that analyzes TypeScript projects to find unused exports and unused properties in types and interfaces.

 ## Features